gem-spaas/powerplant-coding-challenge/README.md

 ## 3. Third Option Docker (later edit)
-Solution is dokerised please read more on ./README DOCKER.md
+Solution is dokerised please read more on ./README DOCKER.md *note that in docker the application should run on http, adjust postman URLs accordingly

 ## 4. Testing the project
 Within ProductionPlanApi/Postman you can find a simple Postman test collection to consume the services exposed by the ProductionPlanAPi.